hesptech/rhouse_test/README.md

 ## Folder Structure Pattern

-Assets folder contain all the assets images used in the application like images.
+assets folder: contain all the assets  used in the application like images.

-Folder lib/config stores general configuration files like theme data, routes, and environment configuration.
+lib/config folder: stores general configuration files like theme data, routes, environment configuration, constants.

-Folder lib/constants contain all the general-purpose constants, e.g. colours, common layout spacing values, texts, paths to files, etc..
+lib/config/constants file: contain all the general-purpose constants, e.g. colours, common layout spacing values, texts, paths to files, etc..

-Folder lib/utils are used for common helpers used across the app, for instance, helper functions, and extension methods.
+lib/utils: are used for common helpers used across the app, for instance, helper functions, and extension methods.

-Folder lib/widgets contain Flutter widgets used in more than one module (common Widgets).
+Folder lib/widgets folder: contains Flutter widgets used in more than oncea (common Widgets).